 Because hydrogen can be made in different ways and from different sources, including renewables, it is a potentially robust contribution to energy security.

 Making hydrogen locally, robustly and quickly contributes to energy security.
 UC Irvine’s National Fuel Cell Research Center recently released a study on renewable hydrogen production in California, noting that, “with appropriate policy support, the renewable hydrogen sector can reach self-sustainability…by the mid- to late 2020s.”

 You get the best of both worlds: performance, range and refill time similar to combustion vehicles, and the quiet operation, zero emissions and power of electric drive.

 Inside, fuel cell electric vehicles are as spacious and comfortable as any other vehicle.
 They have room for four-to-five passengers and plenty of cargo space.
 The controls are all familiar, although the dashboard gauge displays kilowatts instead of RPMs.
-Many FCEV drivers and passengers remark how quiet their car or bus runs.
+Many FCEV drivers and passengers remark how quietly their car or bus runs.

 Travel solo in the carpool lane in a fuel cell electric vehicle.
 FCEVs owners can apply for a red or purple Clean Air Vehicle Decal so you can enjoy life in the fast(er) lane.
 And filing for your $4,500 rebate is pretty fast, too.
 FCEVs are also eligible for a federal tax credit of $8,000.*